sd1810/Intuit/producer-consumer/README.md

 2. **Thread Creation**: Producer and consumer threads are created and started
 3. **Producer Behavior**:
    - Produces items and adds them to the queue
-   - On the first item, signals all waiting consumers via `StartSignal`
 4. **Consumer Behavior**:
-   - Waits until `firstItemProduced` flag is set
    - Consumes items from the queue
    - Adds consumed items to the destination list
    - Exits when receiving sentinel value (-1)